Explore Career Pathways

-It's an exciting time to be an information professional.
-The field of library and information science is rapidly evolving, and the knowledge and skills learned in the graduate programs at the San José State University (SJSU) School of Information are applicable and transferable to numerous career pathways, including librarianship, emerging technologies, information architecture, archival studies, and more!
+The knowledge and skills learned in the educational programs at the San José State University (SJSU) School of Information (iSchool) are applicable and transferable to numerous career pathways, including librarianship, emerging technologies, information architecture, archival studies, records management, competitive intelligence, and more!